Privacy and Information Sharing Policy

-This privacy notice applies to the Department of Family and Community Services (FACS) which consists of the following entities: Housing, the Land and Housing Corporation, the Aboriginal Housing Office, Ageing, Disability and Home Care, Community Services, Strategic Reform and Policy, Programs and Service Design and Corporate Services.
+This privacy notice applies to the Department of Communities and Justice (DCJ) which consists of the following entities: Housing, the Land and Housing Corporation, the Aboriginal Housing Office, Ageing, Disability and Home Care, Community Services, Strategic Reform and Policy, Programs and Service Design and Corporate Services.

 The information we collect from you or from an authorised third party will be held by the entity that collects it, or by the Business Service Centre, the Government owned company that provides corporate support to the Department.
 It will be used to deliver services and to meet our legal responsibilities.

-We may also use your information within FACS as a whole to plan, coordinate and improve the way we provide services.
+We may also use your information within DCJ as a whole to plan, coordinate and improve the way we provide services.

 Please read the easy-English version of this privacy notice.

 DCJ and all state public sector agencies, statutory bodies, declared authorities and local councils must meet the requirements of the Privacy and Personal Information Protection Act 1998 and the Health Records and Information Privacy Act 2002 in the collection, use, storage and disclosure of personal and health information.

 The Privacy and Personal Information Protection Act 1998 commenced on 1 July 2000.
 The Act broadly covers the areas of collection, use, storage and disclosure of all personal information except health records.

 The Health Records and Information Privacy Act 2002 commenced on 1 September 2004.
 This Act covers the areas of collection, use, storage and disclosure of health records and applies to organisations that collect, hold or use health information, and makes provision for the protection of that information.